HubBox Software Development Kit (SDK) Integration

 const singleWidgetManager = new SingleWidgetManager({

-deferRender: true, // IMPORTANT: Tells manager not to render iframe immediately
+deferRender: true, // IMPORTANT: Prevents the iframe from rendering immediately

 // healthCheck: false, // Optional: Disable polling check if causing issues